Gabighz/Digital-Aristotle/README.md

 The purpose of this project is to create a chatbot that will augment studying for Computer Science students.

 ## Development Setup
-Assuming a completely clean/fresh installation or lack of development tools, run the following commands from a directory above your clone of this repository:
+Assuming a completely clean/fresh installation (of Ubuntu or a similar distro) or lack of development tools, run the following commands from a directory above your clone of this repository:

 ```